launchdarkly/gha-flags/README.md

 ### Parse output string to types

-Output values are stored as strings and can be parsed to JSON or a JSON data type using [fromJSON()](https://docs.github.com/en/actions/learn-github-actions/expressions#fromjson).
+This example illustrates how output values are stored as strings.
+You can parse them to JSON or a JSON data type using [fromJSON()](https://docs.github.com/en/actions/learn-github-actions/expressions#fromjson).

 ```yaml
 name: Evaluate LaunchDarkly flags